Yao-Xinchen/Meta-ROS-Doc/README.md

 This is a wiki for [Meta-ROS](https://github.com/Yao-Xinchen/Meta-ROS) project, a robot controlling program used by Team Meta in RoboMaster.

+> This project is still under development.
+>

 ## To View

 This doc has been published to [Meta-ROS-Doc](https://yao-xinchen.github.io/Meta-ROS-Doc/meta-ros.html)